Skoda Citigo-e iV (2020-2021) Review

 Handling and ride quality: What is the Skoda Citigo-e iV like to drive?

-"The Skoda Citigo-e iV may be an electric car based on a humble city car, but neither of those factors should impact on its capabilities outside as well as inside the city."
+"The Skoda Citigo-e iV may have been an electric car based on a humble city car, but neither impacted its capabilities outside and inside the city."

-The good news is that it is impressively adept whatever the conditions, and demonstrates a level of composure and fun that you wouldn’t necessarily expect from a car like this.
+The good news is that it was impressively adept whatever the conditions, and demonstrated a level of composure and fun that you didn't necessarily expect from a car like this.
 It takes just a few moments to discover that the Skoda Citigo-e iV feels like a big car in the way it behaves, never feeling out of its depth regardless of the kind of road it’s on.

 Another plus is that the ride quality is composed and refined for a car of this size.
 It makes short work of soaking up imperfections regardless of size and severity, which is of particular use when in the city and having to negotiate roads that are more commonly in a poor state.